modoterra/swirl/CONTRIBUTING.md

-# Contributing to SWIRL
+# Contributing to Swirl

-Thank you for considering contributing to SWIRL!
+Thank you for considering contributing to Swirl!
 We welcome contributions from everyone.
 Below are some guidelines to help you get started.

 ## How to Contribute